- UWP Home

 - Contact Us

 UWP has completed a three-year million dollar grant designed to increase rural South Carolina students’ writing achievements and college and career readiness.
-UWP is working with six school districts -- Florence 2, Greenwood 51, Union, Anderson 3, Bamberg 2 and Orangeburg 4 -- as part of the National Writing Project College Ready Writers Program (CRWP), funded by the US Department of Education’s Investing in Innovation grant program.
+UWP worked with six school districts -- Florence 2, Greenwood 51, Union, Anderson 3, Bamberg 2 and Orangeburg 4 -- as part of the National Writing Project College Ready Writers Program (CRWP), funded by the US Department of Education’s Investing in Innovation grant program.
 UWP was the only writing project in the Southeast selected to participate.

 The Upstate Writing Project hosted Congressman Jeff Duncan and staff from the National Writing Project on a visit to schools participating in their College-Ready Writers Program.
 Read more.